 Note: Scroll left/right on small screens to see the whole table.

 Renogy 100 Watt Eclipse Monocrystalline Solar Suitcase – The Renogy Eclipse panel is my top recommendation.
 It’s a very portable and efficient solar panel that will charge your RV batteries quickly.
 It comes with a built-in charge controller that tells you state of charge and amperages, a kickstand, and includes a carrying bag for easy transport.
-Also available in a 200W kit.
-Both require the iGreely MC4 To SAE 10AWG to make the connection.
+Requires the iGreely MC4 To SAE 10AWG to make the connection.

 Zamp Solar 140-Watt Portable Charger Kit – The Zamp solar panels are good choices since they’re made in the US and come with a 25-year warranty.
 They’re high-quality panels and have a better kickstand than the others.
 Compatible with the Zamp solar port right out of the box.
 They’re also available in 45W, 90W, and 230W.
 These don’t require any additional adapters.